A Lesson Learned at Prince’s Expense

 All too often, it is easier to make excuses as to why it is inconvenient to create an estate plan now.
 However, estate planning documents must be implemented while you are capable of understanding them.
 By the time you really need to have the documents in place, you may no longer be capable of creating them.

 Benjamin Franklin said, “If you fail to plan, you are planning to fail.”
 No more excuses.
 If you have not created an estate plan, now is the time to put it into place.
-If you have a plan but it has not been reviewed in 3 years or more, it is time to have it reviewed.
+If you have a plan but it has not been reviewed in 3 years or more, it is time to have it reviewed by an experienced estate planning lawyer.
 Call us.
 We will be happy to help.